RJArmitage/rfxtrx-stateful-blinds-icons/README.md

 2. Restart Home Assistant.

-However you instakk this package, in order to make use of the icons you'll need to install the [**_RFXCOM RFXtrx Stateful Blinds_**](https://github.com/RJArmitage/rfxtrx-stateful-blinds) custom integration.
+However you install this package, in order to make use of the icons you'll need to install the [**_RFXCOM RFXtrx Stateful Blinds_**](https://github.com/RJArmitage/rfxtrx-stateful-blinds) custom integration.
 As this replaces the standard **_RFXCOM RFXtrx_** integration it is not available in the default HACS Community Store.
 However it can be installed as a custom repository via HACS.

 Check [**_RFXCOM RFXtrx Stateful Blinds_**](https://github.com/RJArmitage/rfxtrx-stateful-blinds) for details of how to install.